runandtalk is an England Athletics campaign supported by Mind, the Mental Health charity, to improve mental wellbeing

 - supporting people experiencing mental health problems to start, return to and continue running

-In support of Time to Talk Day during the week of 28th January and 3rd February 2017 England Athletics, supported by Mind the mental health charity, are encouraged people to #runandtalk to improve their mental wellbeing through running and break down the stigma associated with mental health by getting people talking about it.
-England Athletics Clubs and RunTogether Groups were encouraged to set up a #runandtalk Organised Run.
+England Athletics Clubs and RunTogether Groups are encouraged to set up a #runandtalk Organised Run.
 Below is some useful information to help you set up a #runandtalk Organised Run.

 #runandtalk organised runs can only be organised an England Athletics partner, affiliated club or RunTogether Group.
 They MUST be led by a UKA qualified leader or coach.
 Other people can organise their own runs (a group of friends, colleagues, family members, etc) - they just won’t be listed on the event page list of organised runs for the general public to join.